radekstepan/noted/README.md

 -  5 Show "time ago" in search results titles
 - 13 Compare with Lunr with view of making this into a standalone WebView app
 - 13 Make use of https://undraw.co/illustrations icons using main color
--  5 Fix dragging a text selection and file upload popping up